-Aside from pharmacy partnerships, mobile vaccination initiatives and pop-up clinics can also be used to reach specific populations, especially those in underserved areas.
-Along with other vaccination clinics to increase coverage.
-Arizona used this approach in rural areas, along with other interventions; the state reached 59% of vaccination coverage in rural areas, which is substantially higher than the national average of 38.9% (as of April 10, 2021).
-A related approach is to offer drive-through services as a convenient way to get vaccinated.
-Phe experience of a health system based in Colorado proved that well-planned, coordinated, and efficient drive-through vaccination events could yield a successful mass uptake of vaccines.
-For example, this health system's 2-day weekend event resulted in successful vaccination of 10,000 people at over 830 people an hour.
-States also partner with employers for workplace vaccination programs to further increase vaccination opportunities for employees and their families through on-site vaccination clinics and mobile vaccination buses for large work places (e.g., factories and food processing).
+Aside from pharmacy partnerships, mobile vaccination initiatives and pop-up clinics can also be used to reach specific populations, especially those in underserved areas.78-80 Many states are using mobile vaccination clinics to increase coverage.
+Arizona used this approach in rural areas, along with other interventions; the state reached 59% of vaccination coverage in rural areas, which is substantially higher than the national average of 38.9% (as of April 10, 2021).81 A related approach is to offer drive-through services as a convenient way to get vaccinated.82 The experience of a health system based in Colorado proved that well-planned, coordinated, and efficient drive-through vaccination events could yield a successful mass uptake of vaccines.
+For example, this health system's 2-day weekend event resulted in successful vaccination of 10,000 people at over 830 people an hour.83 States also partner with employers for workplace vaccination programs to further increase vaccination opportunities for employees and their families through on-site vaccination clinics and mobile vaccination buses for large work places (e.g., factories and food processing).84-86